What Is a Web Banner? Definition, Examples & Costs

 What makes a good web banner advertisement?

-Your web banner ad should include your business name or logo, an advertising message, and a call-to-action (CTA) button.
+Your web banner ad should include your business name or logo, an advertising message, and a CTA button.
 Examples of calls to action include to learn more, subscribe, buy something, set up a demo, or even to call your business through a click-to-call hyperlink.
 Visually, your banner needs to stand out with compelling images and high-contrast or bold colors to capture readers’ attention and drive clicks.

 What are the best tools for building & tracking web banners?